linuiz-project/linuiz/README.md

-# **Pyre OS**
+# **Linuiz OS**

 ## What is it?

-*Pyre* is a semi-modular multi-archutecture operating system written in the Rust programming language.
+*Linuiz* is a semi-modular multi-archutecture operating system written in the Rust programming language.

 ## Why is it?

-Pyre is an experiment that seeks to abridge the differences between many separate programming and kernel design paradigms.
+Linuiz is an experiment that seeks to abridge the differences between many separate programming and kernel design paradigms.
-Additionally, Pyre aims to seamlessly integrate a windowing into the command-line experience—creating a hybrid that allows traditionally technical environments to be more accessible.
+Additionally, Linuiz aims to seamlessly integrate a windowing into the command-line experience—creating a hybrid that allows traditionally technical environments to be more accessible.

 <br />